pivotal/docs-tap/scst-scan/install-trivy-integration.hbs.md

 ## <a id='store-integration'></a> SCST - Store integration

-The Trivy integration can work with or without the SCST - Store integration.
+Trivyintegration can work with or without the SCST - Store integration.
 The `values.yaml` file is slightly different for each configuration.

-To persist the results found by the Trivy Scanner, enable the SCST - Store integration by appending the SCST- scan fields to the Trivy `values.yaml` file.
+To persist the results found by the Trivy, enable the SCST - Store integration by appending the SCST- scan fields to Trivy`values.yaml` file.

-The Grype, Snyk, Prisma, Carbon Black, and Trivy Scanner Integrations enable the Metadata Store.
+The Grype, Snyk, Prisma, Carbon Black, and Trivy integrations enable the Metadata Store.
 To prevent conflicts, the configuration values are slightly different based on whether another scanner integration is installed or not.
 If Tanzu Application Platform is installed using the Full Profile, the Grype Scanner Integration is